mggg/GerryChain/docs/user/quickstart.rst

 summarized in the `mggg-states/PA-shapefiles <https://github.com/mggg-states/PA-shapefiles#metadata>`_
 GitHub repo.

-Depending on the size of the state, the process of generating an adjacency graph can take a bit of time.
-To avoid having to repeat this process in the future, we call :meth:`graph.to_json() <gerrychain.Graph.to_json>` to save the graph in the NetworkX ``json_graph`` format under the name ``"PA_VTD.json``.

 Next, we configure an :class:`~gerrychain.Election` object representing the 2012 Senate election, using the ``USS12D`` and ``USS12R`` vote total columns from our shapefile.
 The first argument is a name for the election (``"SEN12"``), and the second argument is a dictionary matching political